top of page

 How to Lower Your Mixed Use Property Insurance Costs in California

-Bundle Your Policies into a BOP
+Bundle policies into a BOP

-Combining property and liability coverage typically lowers premiums.
+Combining property and liability reduces overall cost

-Fire alarms, lighting, sprinklers, and cameras reduce liability exposure.
+Cameras, lighting, sprinklers, and alarms reduce claims

-Work with an Independent Agent
+Work with an independent agency

-Frequently Asked Questions About Mixed Use Property Insurance in California
+FAQ: Mixed Use Property Insurance in California

 Is mixed use property insurance required by law in California?